 At the heart of any prospective self-disclosure to the DOJ is a robust internal compliance review program.
 Companies, no matter how large or small, should be looking to do two things: evaluate past practices and ensure ongoing compliance.… Continue Reading

 It may not be intuitive for a compliance department to dig into the completeness, consistency and organization of a company’s employee and customer data.
 But the integrity of the data impacts almost every automated compliance solution a company implements.… Continue Reading

 A federal judge in Miami sent an official of Aruba’s state-owned telecomms company to prison for three years for moving bribe money from Florida to Aruba and Panama.

-Egbert Yvan Ferdinand Koolman, 49, a Dutch citizen living in Miami, was also ordered pay $1.3… Continue Reading
+Egbert Yvan Ferdinand Koolman, 49, a Dutch citizen living in Miami, was also ordered pay $1.3 million in restitution. … Continue Reading

 One of the biggest boiler-room fraudsters in UK history hid his operation behind multiple layers of offshore shell companies set up by the now-defunct Panama Papers law firm, Mossack Fonseca.… Continue Reading